2013 Philippine gubernatorial elections: Ilocos Norte

 Incumbent governor Imee Marcos is running for reelection unopposed.

 Ilocos Sur

 Incumbent governor Chavit Singson is not running.
 His son, incumbent congressman Ryan Singson is running in his place.

 La Union

 Incumbent governor Manuel Ortega is running for reelection.
 His opponent is former congressman Tomas Dumpit.

 Pangasinan

 Incumbent governor Amado Espino, Jr. is running for reelection.
 His opponent is incumbent Alaminos Mayor Hernani Braganza.
-Highest gubernatorial margin in Philippine Election 2013.

 Cagayan Valley

 Batanes

 Incumbent governor Vicente Gato is running for reelection as an independent.
 His opponent is former governor Telesforo Castillejos.

 Cagayan

 Incumbent governor Alvaro Antonio is running for reelection.

 Isabela

 Incumbent governor Faustino Dy III is running for reelection.
 Candidates Tony Aliangan and Lilia Uy were disqualified by Comelec.

 Nueva Vizcaya

 Incumbent governor Luisa Cuaresma is term-limited and running for congress instead.
 Jose Gambito is her party's nominee.

 Quirino

 Incumbent governor Junie Cua is running for reelection unopposed.

 Cordillera Administrative Region

 Abra

 Incumbent governor Eustaquio Bersamin is running for reelection.
 His primary opponent is former congresswoman Cecilia Seares-Luna.

 Candidate Joel Bicera Bersamin was disqualified by Comelec.